apache/cordova-docs/docs/en/edge/guide/platforms/amazonfireos/index.md

     $ cordova platform add amazon-fireos
     $ cordova build

-Once created, here's how to use the SDK to modify it:
+Once created, you can use the Eclipse that comes along with the Android SDK to modify it:

 * Launch the __Eclipse__ application.